Askwrite/node-csgo-reportbot/README.md

 # node-csgo-reportbot

-A node-steam plugin for Counter-Strike: Global Offensive.
+A node-steam plugin for reporting players in Counter-Strike: Global Offensive.

 Based on [node-steam](https://github.com/DoctorMcKay/node-steam) by [DoctorMcKay](https://github.com/DoctorMcKay)